Victor3DPetersson/victor.github.io/README.md

-# victor.github.io
+# Portfolio website
-My personal code blog where I will do quick write-ups for my personal and professional projects.
+This is my personal code blog where I will do quick write-ups for my personal and professional projects.